ITEST-BME-Students/roomba/readme.md

 6. right

 In theory, the sensors values range from 0 to 4095, with larger values indicating closer obstacles detected by the sensor.
 Typical values without obstacle range up to ~20.

+# Working with matrices

+Sensors return their data as 1D or 2D matrices (called arrays).
+You can get parts of these matrices (called slicing).
+You can also perform operations on these matrices.
+[Here](working_with_matrices.ipynb) are some examples are listed on how to work with matrices.